 Bottom of Swing Arc Before the Ball and/or Too Low

-The fundamental causes behind fat shots relate to the arc of the swing itself and more specifically to the position of the bottom of the swing arc.
 Indeed, in order to produce a shot that sees the club penetrating the ground before contact is made with the ball – such as the case with fat shots – the bottom of the swing arc needs to be located behind the ball.
 This is in contrast to where it should be, which is slightly in front of the ball in relation to the target.

 In addition to the horizontal position of the bottom of the swing arc, fat shots can also be caused by its vertical position as well.
-Indeed, a club that hits the ball first but then proceeds to dig down into the ground too deeply will suffer in terms of velocity which will ultimately impact how far and high the ball can go.
+Yes, a club that hits the ball first but then proceeds to dig down into the ground too deeply will suffer in terms of velocity which will ultimately impact how far and high the ball can go.
 As in the case where the club penetrates the ground first instead of the ball, a club that digs too far down into the ground will produce a shot that will feel fat to the golfer.

 The following section highlights key swing errors that can lead to fat shots.
 The section following that one goes through the possible setup and address position mistakes that can also lead to to this shot error.
 Included in both sections are the corresponding fixes to “hitting it fat”.

 Swing Errors that can lead to Fat Shots